Canada

 Surrogacy Laws in Canada - map

 The legal status of family members, also referred to as filiation, in Canada is governed by the provinces/territories and not the federal government.
-As a result, there are variations in these laws from one province/territory to another.
+As a result, there are variations in these laws from one province/territory to another within Canada.
 This can become complicated because Canada has ten provinces and three territories.

-British Columbia, Alberta, Manitoba, Ontario, Prince Edward Island, and Saskatchewan have developed clear and instructive legal processes and prerequisites for surrogacy arrangements, providing protection and stability for intended parents, surrogates, and the children born through surrogacy.
-With the anticipated endorsement of current legislation in 2023, Quebec could also become a member of this list.
-(You can find further information on this legislation in the Quebec section below.)
+British Columbia, Alberta, Manitoba, Ontario, Quebec, Prince Edward Island, and Saskatchewan have developed clear and instructive legal processes and prerequisites for surrogacy arrangements, providing protection and stability for intended parents, surrogates, and the children born through surrogacy.

 Alberta